 The IASB compared the information provided by, and the costs of implementing, the SD with the proposals in this Exposure Draft.
 In so doing, the IASB considered the SD excluding the foreseeable future floor (ie assuming that, for the good book, expected credit losses would be recognised using the time-proportionate approach, whereby an amount that is equal to lifetime expected credit losses would be recognised over the expected life of a portfolio).
-Like the approach in this Exposure Draft, the SD proposed that on some financial assets (those in the bad book) a loss allowance at an amount equal to lifetime expected credit losses would be recognised, whereas on other financial assets (those in the good book) a portion of those credit losses would be recognised.
+Like the approach in this Exposure Draft, the SD proposed that on some financial assets (those in the bad book) a loss allowance at an amount equal to lifetime expected credit losses would be recognised.
 The bad book referred to those financial assets for which it was deemed inappropriate to recognise expected credit losses over a time period because of the degree of uncertainty about the collectability of the financial asset.